yanlesin/ylhelper/README.md

 # ylhelper

-The goal of ylhelper is to provide warpper functions for frequently used combination of openxlsx functions in my R coding.
+The goal of ylhelper is to provide wrapper functions for frequently used combinations of openxlsx functions in my R code.
 Some examples include writing dataframe into excel with auto width or with numeric or other formats for certain columns.

 There is a lot of “first” with this package for me: first R package, first public repo, and so on - please, consider this as an experiment.

 ## Installation